Top 10 Must-Try Thai Daily Dishes

 What's a food tour or culinary tour in Thailand?

-Can I get vegetarian food tour in Thailand?
+Can I get a vegetarian food tour in Thailand?

-Thai food or Thai cuisine can easily be a vegetarian like many other Asian dishes.
-Most of the dishes are based on carbohydrates: rice and noodles-with a large number of vegetables, no butter, cheese or milk.
-Meat is just a small part of the dish, so it doesn't change much of the taste and dining experience even if make some substitution.
+Thai food or Thai cuisine can easily be vegetarian like many other Asian dishes.
+Most of the dishes are based on carbohydrates: rice and noodles-with a large number of vegetables, no butter, cheese, or milk.
+Meat is just a small part of the dish, so it doesn't change much of the taste and dining experience even if makes some substitutions.

 What if I have food allergies?

 Most Thai dishes do not include peanuts but crushed peanuts do pop up from time to time.
 Something like fish sauce or seafood products which in normal Thai cuisine may also results in allergy.
 Do let's know your dietary and more complex restrictions when booking, and we'll do our best to meet your needs.

 Over 20 years online travel service in tailor-made, 10000+ successful happy travel experiences.